dank8/MinimumViableOperate/docs/org.gnu/sed-mvo.md

 ## DESCRIPTION
 A working example of the minimum syntax values necessary for successful execution of gnu `sed` package. `sed` includes a fully featured scripting language [sed, gnu.org, 2023][4].

+> "sed is a stream editor.
+A stream editor is used to perform basic text transformations on an input stream (a file or input from a pipeline)." [gnu.org](https://www.gnu.org/software/sed/manual/sed.html)

 ## INSTALLATION
 - na, installed with various Linux kernels